dmytri/garden-hotphp/README.md

 ### It should

  - Run a php base web service
- - Load a php component passed by way of a command line argrument
+ - Load a php component passed by way of a command line argument

 ### How

-Create a php script that sets passed argments as environment varbiables, starts the dev server running the service
+Create a php script that sets passed argments as environment varbiables, starts the dev server running the service.

 ### Steps